Deep Vein Thrombosis

-- Discoloration or redness of the affected area
+- Discoloration or redness in the affected area

 - Skin that is warm to the touch